A TFAO Report: Founding a Private Art Museum

 -- Johann Wolfgang von Goethe

-This Traditional Fine Arts Organization (TFAO) report is dedicated primarily to private collectors, whether individuals, families or closely-held firms, considering establishing private art museums, The report also touches on alternate ways of sharing access to privately-held works.
+This Traditional Fine Arts Organization (TFAO) report is dedicated primarily to private collectors, whether individuals, families or closely-held firms, considering establishing private art museums.
+In general, these museums are 501(c)(3) non profit organizations founded to provide to the public physical access to art collections of their founders.
+The report also touches on alternate ways of sharing access to privately-held works.

 There are multiple reasons why collectors in the United States may wish to consider establishing private art museums.
 Owners of significant collections with financial resources and passion to foster appreciation and enjoyment of the visual arts may seek to establish a stand-alone gallery or museum to provide public access to their works.

 Collectors may believe that their collections have greater educational value when kept intact and lent in whole, or portions exhibited in rotation, without combination with non-owned artworks.
 Government-owned or university museums may hesitate in accommodating these wishes.
-Some collectors considering establishment of a private museum have concerns that, if they give the collection to a public museum, at a later date the museum might deaccession or place in storage an unacceptable portion of the gifted collection.
-The owner of a private museum has complete control of when and where works will be exhibited.
-When works are donated to public museums, control is often lost either at time of donation or later on due to changes in the scope of collections policy.
-Eventually board members, executive directors and curators change at public museums, with the turnover making possible drift in collections policy.
+Some collectors considering establishment of a private museum have concerns that, if they give the collection to a public/university museum, at a later date the museum might deaccession or place in storage an unacceptable portion of the gifted collection.
+The leaders of a private museum have complete control of when and where works will be exhibited.
+When works are donated to public/university museums, control is often lost either at time of donation or later on due to changes in the scope of collections policy.
+Eventually board members, executive directors and curators change at public/university museums, with the turnover making possible drift in collections policy.

 Major collectors may be uncomfortable with the long term financial security of a public museum.
 Concerns may include the ability of a public museum to have the financial resources to adequately display a collector's donated works.
 Collectors may worry that endowment support may be inadequate or government support erratic in turbulent economic times, along with other factors.
 Such doubts may be a contributing factor in the decision to establish a private museum.